edwinm/DeepQuerySelectorAll/README.md

 ## Demo

-In the repository, you can find a `test` directory with a webpage that demonstrates the use of `deepQuerySelectorAll`.
+In the repository, you can find a `demo` directory with a webpage that demonstrates the use of `deepQuerySelectorAll`.

 ## License